 If the water in your home is running at a high pressure, this will often mean you are using more water than you need every time you shower, which will simply be wasted down the drain.
 Installing a flow regulator will ensure your shower only uses the necessary amount of water, reducing consumption and helping you lower your water bills!

 The Crosswater Neoperl flow regulator is suitable for hand showers and fixed shower heads in homes with a minimum water pressure above 1 bar.
 It is available in versions which will limit output to 6 or 8 litres and is easily installed.
-This is one of the cheapest and easiest ways you can reduce your water consumption every time you shower.
+This is one of the cheapest and easiest ways you can save water every time you shower.

 Adjustable Shower Heads

-Although these shower heads aren't necessarily 'water saving shower heads', they will allow you to experience a stronger flow without the increased water consumption which usually comes with powerful showers.
+Although these shower heads aren't necessarily water saving, they will allow you to experience a stronger flow without the increased water consumption which usually comes with powerful showers.

 Other Ways To Save Water In The Shower